IBM-MIL/MILCarouselCollectionView/README.md

 <br>
 ###Changing the MILCarouselCollectionViewCell's UI

 To change the UI of the MILCarouselCollectionViewCell, you can do this by modifying the `MILCarouselCollectionViewCell.xib` file.
 By default, the collection view cell only has an image view that stretches accross the whole cell.
-Of course, with modifying the collection view cell's UI, comes changing the way we prepare and set up the data in the cell using the cellForItemAtIndexPath method.
+Of course, with modifying the MILCarouselCollectionViewCell's UI, comes changing the way we prepare and set up the data in the cell using the cellForItemAtIndexPath method.

 <br>
 ## Requirements